Qiskit/qiskit-serverless/infrastructure/helm/quantumserverless/README.md

 - For our loki charts dependencies, we are using the single binary configuration created by Grafana project.
 To simplify the configuration we offered you with a straigh-forward initial parameters setup.
 But if you are interested in more complex configurations, you have access to all the parameters documented [here](https://grafana.com/docs/loki/next/installation/helm/) and source code of the helm charts are
 [here](https://github.com/grafana/loki/tree/main/production/helm/loki).

+**Grafana**

+- For our Grafana charts dependencies, we are configuring authentication by Keycloak and providing some predefined dashboards.
+If you are interested in more complex configurations, you have access to all the parameters documented [here](https://github.com/grafana/helm-charts/tree/main/charts/grafana).
+- The initial user ID and password for Grafana console(keycloakAdminID/keycloakAdminPassword) can be changed in the values.yaml file.
+It is good to change them before apply the helm.
+- Grafana console can be accessed at http://LOCAL-IP:32294/.
+Its initial user ID and password are "admin" and "passw0rd".

 **promtail**